-Figure 32: Rendering of Proposed Redevelopment at Cedar Island and Bogie Lake Roads
+Figure 34: Conceptual Rendering - Cedar Island and Bogie Lake Roads

 Placemaking

 Building a sense of place starts with defining borders, a core, hubs of activity, and landmarks in the public realm so that passers-by understand where the district begins and ends.
 Place, by definition, should be distinct enough for people to immediately distinguish it from other neighborhoods or districts.